 Forging long-term relationships with customers can also help financial intermediaries to manage their credit risks.
 Bankers, for instance, can lend with better assurance if they can study the checking and savings accounts of applicants over a period of years or decades.
 Repayment records of applicants who had previously obtained loans can be checked easily and cheaply.
 Moreover, the expectation (there's that word again) of a long-term relationship changes the borrower's calculations.
-The game, if you will, is no longer a one-off prisoner's dilemma,http://plato.stanford.edu/entries/prisoner-dilemma/ where it is in both parties' interest to defect, but rather a repeated game, where the optimal strategy is one of tit for tat-cooperate until the other guy defects.http://www.gametheory.net/dictionary/TitforTat.html
+The game, if you will, is to play nice so that loans will be forthcoming in the future.

 One way that lenders create long-term relationships with businesses is by providing loan commitments, promises to lend \$x at y interest (or y plus some market rate) for z years.
 Such arrangements are so beneficial for both lenders and borrowers that most commercial loans are in fact loan commitments.
 Such commitments are sometimes called lines of credit, particularly when extended to consumers.
+Because lines of credit can be revoked under specific circumstances, they act to reduce risky behavior on the part of borrowers.